tutacat/gnome-invert-color-updates/README.md

 # True Color Invert

+**This is a fork of JackKenney/true-color-invert due to 2+ years of inactivity on the project**

 GNOME shell extension for inverting window colors in hue preserving manner.
 Effectively a manual dark theme for GNOME windows.

 Available on the GNOME Extensions website here: